 Health, Well-being, and Alternative Therapies

-Walk-in Massage Treatments—In town you can readily find offers for massage treatments (and related Temazcal sessions – see below).
-The quality of these walk-in centers varies, and we recommend you ask locally (perhaps at your hotel, cafe, or a friend) for a recommendation.
-Mexperience knows and can recommend Ruth at Seiki, situated at the retail center called Centro de La Hoja, on Avenida Revolucion #60.
+Walk-in massage treatments—In town you can readily find offers for massage treatments (and related Temazcal sessions – see below).
+The quality of these walk-in centers varies widely, and we recommend you ask locally (perhaps at your hotel, cafe, or a friend) for a recommendation to avoid disappointment.

 By Air – The two nearest airports to Tepoztlán are Mexico City and Cuernavaca.
 For detailed information about flights and flying, see the Mexperience guide to Air Travel in Mexico.